Position-dependent mass in strong quantum gravitational background fields: GUP with maximal length and its deformed translation symmetry

 where the operators $\hat X$ and $\hat P$ are defined on $ \mathcal{H}_{\tau}= \mathcal{L}^2(\mathbb{R})$.
-This proposal (\ref{alg2}) is consistent with the recently approach of quantum gravity measurement introduced by Perivolaropoulos \cite{12'}.
-In this approach the quantum gravity is naturally arised from cosmology due to the presence of particle horizons with the parameter $\alpha = \alpha_0 \frac{H_0^2}{c^2}$ where $H_0$ is the Hubble constant, $c$ is the speed of light and $\alpha_0$ is a dimensionless parameter.
+This proposal (\ref{alg2}) follows the recent approach of quantum gravity measurement introduced by Perivolaropoulos \cite{23}.
+It has been shown that quantum gravity naturally arises from cosmology due to the presence of particle horizons with the parameter $\alpha = \alpha_0 \frac{H_0^2}{c^2}$ where $H_0$ is the Hubble constant, $c$ is the speed of light and $\alpha_0$ is a dimensionless parameter.

 From the commutation relation (\ref{alg2}), an interesting feature can be observed through the following uncertainty relation: